lopezdsr/sql-query/sqlref/sql_reference.template.md

 A *relation* is a component of a *simpleselect* or a *relation primary* (which itself is a component of a *relation*).
 It is usually referred to as a *table*.

-A relation is an entity that represents input data either stored physically on Cloud {{site.data.keyword.cos_short}} or taken from virtual intermediate results.
-Such an intermediate result may be, for example, the result of a *subselect*, a *values clause*, a *common table expression*, or a *table-valued function*.
+A relation is an entity that represents input data that is either stored physically on Cloud {{site.data.keyword.cos_short}} or taken from virtual intermediate results.
+Such an intermediate result can be, for example, the result of a *subselect*, a *values clause*, a *common table expression*, or a *table-valued function*.
 Relations can be queried or joined with other relations.

 Specifying the physical data stored on Cloud {{site.data.keyword.cos_short}} as a relation is done by using the [externalTableSpec](#externalTableSpec) syntax.
-An example of a valid table URI is `cos://us-geo/sql/orders.parquet`, which references one of the sample tables provided by {{site.data.keyword.sqlquery_short}} out of the box.
+An example of a valid table URI is `cos://us-geo/sql/orders.parquet`, which references one of the sample tables that are provided by {{site.data.keyword.sqlquery_short}} out of the box.

 Multiple relations can be composed by using join operators.
 The syntax for joining relations is defined by the following syntax diagrams.